Stardew Valley is a standout indie title that amazed a large fanbase due to its addictive gameplay loop and diverse cast of characters.

-While the 2D pixel game is designed to be played indefinitely, at one point or another even the most loyal of fans will find themselves craving a new experience.
+While the 2D pixel game is designed to be played indefinitely, at one point or another, even the most loyal fans will find themselves craving a new experience.

 My Time at Portia

 My Time at Portia shares many of the same farming sim and RPG elements as Stardew.
-The game is set in a post-apocalyptic world where the few remaining humans have banded together to rebuild civilization in a small town named Portia.
+The game is set in a post-apocalyptic world where the few remaining humans have unified to rebuild civilization in a small town named Portia.

-It isn’t a very story-focused or linear game and instead allows you to set goals for yourself based on your interests.
-You could decide to spend your days fishing or tending to your crops, or perhaps you’re more of an adventurer and want to mine caves for rare items, it’s all up to you.
+It isn’t a story-focused or linear game and instead allows you to set goals for yourself based on your interests.
+You could decide to spend your days fishing or tending to your crops, or perhaps you’re more of an adventurer and want to mine caves for rare items.
+It’s all up to you.

-The game features a day/night cycle where days are for running your shop and upgrading gear and evenings are for exploring dungeons and collecting materials to sell.
+The game features a day/night cycle where days are for running your shop, and upgrading gear and evenings are for exploring dungeons and collecting materials to sell.

-The combat is a lot more complex in Moonlighter as your character has access to a dodge roll and can wield multiple types of weapons that affect battles play out.
+The combat is a lot more complicated in Moonlighter as your character has access to a dodge roll and can wield multiple types of weapons that affect battles play out.

 Slime Rancher is an adorable sim game that takes an interesting approach to its farming mechanics.
 You play as a rancher living on a planet populated by multiple species of cute slime creatures.

-The game doesn’t have any NPCs for you to charm, however each type of slime has unique behaviors and interacts with other species in interesting ways.
+The game doesn’t have any NPCs for you to charm.
+However, each type of slime has unique behaviors and interacts with other species in different ways.

 Dragon Quest Builders

 By exploring different worlds, you gain access to new crafting materials and upgrades for your equipment.
-As you expand and improve your town, new villagers will appear and begin making requests for you to craft new items and room types.
+As you expand and develop your town, new villagers will appear and begin making requests for you to craft new items and room types.

 Here you have a vibrant social sim set in a seaside village called Sugar Blossom that’s home to a cast of interesting and diverse characters for you to interact with and possibly befriend

 Aside from standard farming sim duties like harvesting crops and tending to livestock, World’s Dawn allows you to customize your farmhouse, compete in village festivals, and romance your neighbors.

 However, the game manages to streamline a lot of the more repetitive parts of traditional farming sim gameplay by including things like a tractor that speeds up the process of harvesting crops.

-The game also has great multiplayer integration, allowing you to control who can come into your world and how much they can interact with your farm, reducing any risk of vandalism.
+The game also has excellent multiplayer integration, allowing you to control who can come into your world and how much they can interact with your farm, reducing any risk of vandalism.